Art Exhibit Closes Early Amid Sexual Harassment Claims Against Photographer

 Other photographers feel that his entire body of work should not be lost because of the recent allegations.

 "He's done a lifetime worth of work," said Nina Berman, a photographer and professor at Columbia University.
 "When did this bad behavior begin?
-So, you know, say, the first 30 years of his life, the pictures are okay to show, but the more recent pictures aren't?
+So, you know, say, the first 30 years of his life, the pictures are OK to show, but the more recent pictures aren't?
 You can't really judge someone's creative output that way."

-The ICA staff say they don't know what will happen to the photos now that they have been taken down.
+The ICA staff say they don't know what will happen to the photos now that they have been removed.